 However, we do ask the following of all general community members working in the ticket database:

-- If you’re unsure if you should be making a change, don’t make the change but instead leave a comment with your concerns on the ticket, or post a message to django-developers.
+- If you’re unsure if you should be making a change, don’t make the change but instead leave a comment with your concerns on the ticket, or post a message to the Django Forum or django-developers.
 It’s okay to be unsure, but your input is still valuable.

 Bisecting a regression¶

 A regression is a bug that’s present in some newer version of Django but not in an older one.
 An extremely helpful piece of information is the commit that introduced the regression.
 Knowing the commit that caused the change in behavior helps identify if the change was intentional or if it was an inadvertent side-effect.
 Here’s how you can determine this.

 Begin by writing a regression test for Django’s test suite for the issue.
 For

 example, we’ll pretend we’re debugging a regression in migrations.
 After you’ve

 written the test and confirmed that it fails on the latest main branch, put it

 in a separate file that you can run standalone.
 For our example, we’ll pretend